All posts

 Seeing the position before it's examined

-When two countries both claim you as tax resident due to PE or other triggers, treaty tie-breaker rules govern which claim prevails.
-Global Solo's META framework maps the Tax dimension of cross-border operations: where residency is claimed, where income-generating activity occurs, and whether the gap between the two creates unexamined obligations.
-The output is a structural diagnostic — a picture of where your position stands before a tax authority in any jurisdiction decides to draw their own.
+When two countries both claim you as tax resident, treaty tie-breaker rules govern which claim wins.
+Global Solo's META framework maps the Tax dimension: where residency is claimed, where income-generating activity actually occurs, and whether the gap between those two creates obligations nobody has examined.
+The output is a structural picture of where you stand before a tax authority in any jurisdiction decides to draw their own.

 Visual: Permanent Establishment Trigger Assessment